-Local SEO can give your small business a serious boost – that is if you know how to take advantage of it.
-Local SEO has become a cornerstone for organic search visibility for most smaller businesses.
-And it’s important to get it dialed in correctly.
+Local SEO can give your small business a serious boost if you know how to take advantage of it.
+There are some fundamentals and it’s important to get them dialed in correctly.

 Local Business Listings Matter

 Want your business to show up on a Google map when folks perform a search related to the products or services you offer?
 Then from a local SEO perspective, claiming and setting up your local business listing on Google My Business is a must!!
 It should be the first thing on your agenda for local SEO.

 Getting Your Business Verified

-Just remember, your business needs to be licensed/registered within your city/town/state as it WILL be verified by Google, Bing, etc.
+Just remember, your business needs to be licensed/registered within your city/town/state as it WILL be verified by Google etc.

 Each city/town/ state may have different protocols for registering and or licensing your business.
 If you are unsure as to what is required, contacting your local Small Business Administration is likely a good place to start.